FintanK/render/README.md

 - Improved documentation.
 - Build jobs to allow you to test on different devices in the cloud
 - Phonegap build task.
+- Splash screen
+- Ensure it works on desktop too.

 # Let's get started